 What to Do With the Side Yard

 Narrow side yards can be a challenge to design.
 Viraldeco solved that problem in several ways in this side yard garden.
 Using fencing that is made of the same materials as the house creates the walls of a garden room.
 Having the structure of the walls makes it easier to outline the way the path should flow.
 With these elements laid out, you can use plants as dressing.
 Something tall, like the arborvitae at the curve in the path, keeps the eye from shooting straight past the garden and out the gate.
-And using low, spreading grasses ground the design and will make the space seem a bit wider than it really is.Continue to 5 of 15 below.
+Low, spreading grasses will make the space seem a bit wider than it really is.Continue to 6 of 16 below.

 A Lush Drought-Tolerant Garden

-Water conservation does not mean you can't have a lush, vibrant garden.
+Limited water doesn't mean you can't have a lush, vibrant garden.
 There are many plants that can thrive in dry areas and survive periodic drought conditions.
 Succulents may be the first plants that jump to mind, but this xeric garden featured in Roses in Wilson showcases drought-tolerant shrubs, such as rose of Sharon, rosemary, and Russian sage.
-Besides plants, choosing a high contrast light-colored stone mulch will make the limited colors all the more vibrant.Continue to 6 of 15 below.
+Besides plants, choosing a high contrast light-colored stone mulch will make the limited colors all the more vibrant.Continue to 7 of 16 below.